 - a.
-The front and back of the ID Card must remain plain and free of stickers, markings, other photos, etc. - b.
-Students may use the school provided lanyard or a lanyard of their choice, but it MUST be a breakaway lanyard. - c.
-Logos, slogans or any designs contrary to biblical principles are not permitted on lanyards.
-This can include, but is not limited to, music groups, company logos, etc. - d.
-Lanyards may NOT be from other elementary, middle or high schools.
-However, colleges and pro teams are acceptable.

-4. Lost, stolen, altered, damaged, and defaced ID Cards
+The front and back of the ID card must remain unaltered in any way. - b.
+Students may use a lanyard of their choice, but MUST be a breakaway lanyard. - c.
+Logos, slogans or any designs contrary to biblical principles are not permitted on lanyards. - d.
+Lanyards may NOT be from other elementary, middle or high schools. - 4.
+Lost, stolen, altered, damaged, and defaced ID Cards

 - a.
-Lost, stolen, altered, damaged, and defaced ID Cards must be replaced IMMEDIATELY through the school office. - b.
+Lost, stolen, altered, damaged, and/or defaced ID Cards must be replaced IMMEDIATELY through the Middle School office. - b.
 Destruction or defacement of the student ID is considered a Dress Code Violation (DCV). - c.
 There will be no charge for the first replacement ID and/or lanyard.
 Additional IDs will cost \$20.
 Additional lanyards will be available for \$2.
-Repeated occurrences may result in disciplinary action.
 Additional plastic covers are available for \$1. - d.
-Charges for replacements will be invoiced through FACTS. - 5.
-Consequences for not displaying/possessing School ID - a.
-1st Violation Verbal warning and log entry as a dress code violation. - b.
-Continuous violations may result in additional disciplinary action such as a conference with parents and increasing severity of consequences. - c.
-Note: Refusing to provide access to your ID to a faculty or staff member on campus is considered a major violation of discipline policies and will be dealt with accordingly.
+Charges for replacements may be invoiced through FACTS. - 5.
+Students are not to use old IDs from previous school years.